SWC-OSG-Workshop/general/novice/DHTC/04-TroubleShooting.md

 $ condor_q -better-analyze JOB-ID # JOB-ID is the job indentification number
 ~~~

+The detailed information about a job may help us to identify why a job is not running properly.
+For
-Sometimes the submitted jobs remain in the idle state and don't start for a very long time.
+example, the submitted jobs remain in the idle state and don't start for a very long time.
 In such
-a case, it is good idea to double check the job requirements.
-Say for example, *condor_q -better-analyze*
+a case, it is good idea to check the job requirements.
+The output from *condor_q -better-analyze*
-indicates the failure of satisfying the job requirement.
+would indicate clearly if the job requirements are not satisfied.
+Say for example, you probe a job by

 ~~~
 $ condor_q -better-analyze JOB-ID